 Determines the number of sectors per block for multiple sector transfers.
 Options are Disabled, 2, 4, 8, and 16.
 The default is 16.
-Older hard drives (and even some newer drives) will not work properly if the number of sectors is set too high.
+Some hard drives will not work properly if the number of sectors is set too high.
+If adding another hard drive, check the drive's documentation for the correct setting.